InfectiousCoding/infectiouscoding.github.io/source/_posts/2013-09-04-first-time-running-raspberry-pi.markdown

 * *If I unplug a USB device from Raspberry Pi, it restarts!*

- This is expected.
+ This is an expected behavior.
 It is called '[the rush in current problem][2]'.
-Essentially only use USB hub for plugging in devices that you are going to remove frequently, otherwise a sudden voltage spikes will cause Raspberry Pi to reboot.
-That is why USB hub should be powered.
+ Only use USB hub for plugging in devices that you are going to remove often.
+Otherwise a sudden voltage spikes will cause Raspberry Pi to reboot.
+ That is why USB hub should have power on.

 * *I plug in Raspberry to HDMI monitor and see nothing :(*